Last updated February 3rd, 2019.

 Smaller developers will benefit from property crowdfunding’s rise too.
 Banks are hesitant to loan property developers amounts between SG$1 million and SG$10 million.

-The small fees just aren’t worth the additional paperwork.
+The small fees simply aren’t worth the additional paperwork.
 Crowdfunding would give SMEs in Asia an alternative to bank financing.

-It will also make the real estate market more accessible for investors.
-They’ll be able to buy part of an apartment, office building, or retail store.
+It’ll also make the real estate market more accessible for investors.
+They’ll be able to buy one part of an apartment, office building, or retail store.

-These types of commercial properties usually have higher rental yields than residential units.
-Yet they’re far too expensive for most buyers.
+These types of commercial and retail assets usually have higher rental yields than residential units.
+Yet they’re far too expensive for most “normal” buyers.

 Real estate crowdfunding will eventually make its way across the Pacific from the United States to Asia.
-Lack of regulation, anonymity of both parties, and other risks make some investors skeptical though.
+Lack of regulation, anonymity of both parties, and other risks make investors skeptical over how long it will take though.

-Crowdfunding is clearly a success for some types of transactions.
+Nonetheless, crowdfunding is clearly a success for some types of transactions.
 Websites such as Kickstarter and IndieGogo have proven this.
-Time will tell whether real estate investors in Asia will benefit from it.

 Skip the Next Western Recession